See terms related to: Programs, Degrees, Academic units, Grades, Students, and Tools

-A course in which enrolled students receive one of two grades: P or F. Depending on the "Affects GPA" settings in the catalog course, the grade will affect the student in the following ways:
+A course or assignment in which enrolled students receive one of two grades: P or F (or whatever's established in the appropriate pass/fail grade scale).
+Depending on the "Affects GPA" settings in the catalog course, the course grade will affect the student in the following ways:

 The academic awards you give to students who complete a course of study at your school.
 They include everything from standard 2-year, 4-year, and graduate degrees to post-secondary awards and certificates.
 The optional attributes of a degree are specializations (majors and minors) and a diploma.

 A basis of recognition defined by the duration or amount of work required to earn the degree.
 For example, the Associate's level typically indicates the successful completion of two academic years of full-time study; the Bachelor's level indicates four years of such.

 Populi's degree level options are the same as those described in the IPEDS definitions.